pythonbay-sr/device-tracking-kali-linux/README.md

 Open a new tab and create a link that is going to be connected to the same port and server.

 ![alt text](https://github.com/nikolakosticc/device-tracking-kali-linux/blob/main/images/3.%20Step.png)

+Once the link has been created, send it to the other person.

 ![alt text](https://github.com/nikolakosticc/device-tracking-kali-linux/blob/main/images/3.%20Step%20-%202.%20Phase.png)

+# Result

+When the other person opens the link all http results should be : "OK"